 Cool Bike: As revealed in "Under the Gun", Beckett owns a Harley softtail.

 Fair Cop: Lampshaded by Castle early on in the pilot, who comments that women with her looks and intelligence who are interested in fighting crime usually begin a career in law firms rather than pursuing police work.
-Which becomes a meta-Shout-Out once we learn that Beckett's mother was a lawyer interested in helping those whom justice had overlooked.
+It becomes a meta-Shout-Out once we learn that Beckett's mother was a lawyer interested in helping those whom justice had overlooked and Beckett herself was planning be a lawyer until her mother's murder.

 Fangirl: Of Castle.
 She would sooner die (or kill him) than have him find out.
 Too late.
 He already knows.